 Youth are powerful but often lack skills such as confidence, leadership and global perspective necessary to be great leaders of their own future success.
-The Junior Leadership Academies are based on our successful GLA programs and designed to provide younger adults ages 12-14 years old with an age appropriate and engaging 2 week summer program packed with team challenges, fascinating field trips, breathtaking outdoor activities, inspirational guest speakers and new experiences all across beautiful Victoria Island in British Columbia Canada.
+The Junior Leadership Academies are based on our successful high school ages leadership program but designed to provide younger adults ages 12-14 years old with an age appropriate and engaging 2 week summer program focused on teamwork and building critical thinking skills and decision making.
+This program is packed with even more team challenges, fascinating field trips, breathtaking outdoor activities, inspirational guest speakers and new experiences all across beautiful Victoria Island in British Columbia Canada.

 All participants are expected to arrive through-out this first day.
-Local pick-up and transportation will be provided by Dwight School Canada from either Victoria International Airport (YYJ) or Swartz Bay Ferry Terminal, so long as students share their travel itineraries at least 5 days in advance of their arrival date.
+Local pick-up and transportation will be provided to Brookes Shawnigan Lake School Canada from either Victoria International Airport (YYJ) or Swartz Bay Ferry Terminal, so long as students share their travel itineraries at least 14 days in advance of their arrival date.
 As students arrive on campus, they will be assigned a room, provided a brief orientation, food, and a chance to unpack and settle in.
 Today is a chance to get some rest and relaxation in preparation for the adventure of a lifetime in these next 2 weeks.

-Taking the time to stop and reflect about what one has done and learned in the past week is one sign of a truly committed leader.
-Today’s activities not only focus on fun, but about how to go about the process self-reflection and improvement.
+Taking the time to explore what one has done and learned in the past week is an important aspect of critical thinking.
+Today’s activities not only focus on fun, such as visiting the Royal BC Museum downtown, shopping and doing a scavenger hunt across the city but youth will also learn how to go about the process self-reflection and improvement.
 Participants can do this many different ways and may choose to try art, music, dance, writing, discussion, or other means of reflection.

 Collaboration is delicate and difficult balancing act of combining your ideas with those of other people.
 Today’s focus is about how to engage in the process of collaboration through a variety of engaging small group activities and challenges.
 In the afternoon, participants according to their interested will be asked to create a large and inspiring work of art, music, dance, theater or film.
 This piece will collaboratively convey the complex idea of what leadership truly means…no small task given only several hours to accomplish.

 This final day of the academy is dedicated to each participant’s final presentations that they have been working on through-out the experience.
-Every young leader must give a short presentation about a fully designed passion project they wish to carry out in their community, as a means to further develop their dreams as a young leader.
-The most well designed and passionate presentations will be selected among the entire academy and then presented before a panel guest leaders.
+Every young leader must be ready with a poster they have designed to answer questions about their proposed Design Challenge project they wish to carry out.
 The evening then becomes a special graduation celebration, as elegant as it is heartfelt for all the work, time and laughter shared among lifelong friends with a special surprise later in the evening.